beakable/beakpi/README.md

 ====

+It almost supports RF interfacing for X10 and Insteon Devices using: https://www.simplehomenet.com/proddetail.asp?prod=ZigBee_INSTEON_X10_Interface

+====

 To Install:

 1 - Navigate to your web root

 2 - Perform with the fullstop at the end: git clone https://github.com/beakable/beakpi.git .

-3 - Configure line 54 and 55 of index.php to reflect your Mopidy websocket address and Spotify region account
+3 - Configure line 7, 8, 9 and 10 of index.php to reflect your Mopidy websocket address and Spotify region account

 4 - Done